Lost in Translation (novel): Summary

 Expatriate translator Alice Mannegan spends her nights in Beijing's smoky bars, seeking fleeting encounters with Chinese men to blot out the shame of her racist father back in Texas.
 But when she signs on to an archaeological expedition searching for the missing bones of Peking Man in China's remote Northwest deserts, her world cracks open.
 As the group follows the trail of the Jesuit philosopher/paleontologist Teilhard de Chardin to close in on one of archaeology's greatest mysteries, Alice finds herself increasingly drawn to a Chinese professor who is shackled by his own painful memories.
 Love in all its forms–human, sexual, divine, between a nation and its history, a man and his past, a father and his daughter–drives the story to its breathtaking finish.

+Background

+In a blog interview discussing her works, Mones described Alice, the main character, as "one of the few characters who really seemed to write herself".
+Mones also recalls her past working in China as an inspiration for Alice:When I was young, I was close to a young man whose father was suspected of having committed a racially motivated murder during the Civil Rights movement in the U.S. in the early 1960s.
+The burden of second-hand guilt lay heavy on my friend, and he moved to Hong Kong and refused to return to America.
+Then, he was killed in an accident.
+Looking back, I think I started writing the novel a few years after his death in order to play out his story and give it an ending.